Public Wi-Fi Security Risks

 Logout of Unused Accounts

-Prevent session hijacking and unauthorised access by staying logged out of non-essential accounts, particularly those with sensitive information.
-Disable the ‘remember this login’ option and log out of personal accounts after use to enhance security.
+Prevent session hijacking and unauthorised access by staying logged out of non-essential accounts, especially those with sensitive information.
+Disable the ‘remember this login’ option and log out of personal accounts after use to increased security.

 Ensure Robust Password Management

-Enhance account security by utilising a trusted password manager to create, store, and automatically input strong, unique passwords for every account.
-Implement multi-factor authentication (MFA) whenever available to bolster protection against unauthorised access.
+Enhance account security by using a trusted password manager to create, store, and automatically input strong, unique passwords for every account.
+Implement multi-factor authentication (MFA) whenever available to strengthen protection against unauthorised access.

-Safeguard your browsing experience by deploying trusted ad blockers that operate seamlessly across various browsers and applications.
+Secure your browsing experience by deploying trusted ad blockers that work seamlessly across various browsers and applications.
 These tools effectively stop intrusive ads and mitigate the threat of malware or phishing attacks.

 Use Mobile Data Instead

 When possible, opt for mobile data provided by your network provider rather than relying on public Wi-Fi networks.
-Mobile data connections typically offer encryption and a higher level of security, mitigating the risk of data interception or unauthorised access commonly associated with public Wi-Fi networks.
+Mobile data connections typically offer encryption and a higher level of security, reducing the risk of data interception or unauthorised access commonly associated with public Wi-Fi.

 Avoid Accessing Sensitive Information